j3soon/Allegro5OOPTemplate/README.md

 ### Mini Project 2 & Final

+- **Mini Project 2**: Can we use Code::Blocks or other IDEs to compile the project?

+  Yes.
+Although the video shows it in Visual Studio, but using Code::Blocks, XCode, Dev-Cpp or other IDEs are also OK.
+You can even compile it directly through `g++` or by Makefile.

 - **Mini Project 2**: Game crashes when clicking `Stage 1`.

   Yes the game will crash if you didn't finish `TODO 3`, after finishing it, the game should work fine.